We live in an era where even the weirdest business ideas face intense competition.

 There is a possibility that your product or service might interest a large section of the crowd.
 However, not all are your target audience.

-Keeping a tab on the social network and community profiles of the competitors will provide you clues about the type of audience they interact with.
+Keeping a tab on the competitors social media strategy.
+Analysing the social network and community profiles of the competitors will provide you clues about the type of audience they interact with.

 Identify the USP of the Competitors

 In that case, what is it that makes one company successful and the other a failure?

 USP can be defined as a distinguishing factor – a product, service, or even customer service for that reason, that makes the target audience choose your competitor above yours.

 Additionally, you can reverse-engineer the strategy to fit your business so that you put a stiff competition.

 In-depth Analysis of the Competitor’s Marketing Tactics and Results